Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Blood sampling for clinical analysis.

-Collection of scrapings of the urethral epithelium for the detection of STIs by PCR, including chlamydia, mycoplasmosis, gonorrhea, etc.
+Sampling of the urethral epithelium for the detection of STIs by PCR, including chlamydia, mycoplasmosis, gonorrhea, etc.

-Sampling of prostate secretions for comprehensive examination.
+Collection of prostate secretion for a comprehensive study.

-Ultrasound examination of the prostate gland.
+Ultrasound examination of the prostate.

 Tuberculosis of the genitourinary system of men often develops latently, without giving acute symptoms.
-Laboratory tests can give a false negative result, especially if a man takes antibiotics for prostatitis from the fluoroquinlone group.
+Laboratory studies can give a false negative result, especially if a man takes antibiotics for prostatitis from the fluoroquinlone group.

 What antibiotics are most effective for prostatitis?

-It is impossible to determine any specific antibiotic for bacterial prostatitis that would help all men without exception in treatment.
+It is impossible to determine any specific antibiotic for bacterial prostatitis that would help all men without exception in the treatment.
 It all depends on the sensitivity of the microbes that caused the disease in each case.

 Treatment involves an integrated approach and does not last for 30-60 days:

-An antibacterial agent is prescribed.
+An antibiotic is prescribed.

 You should take funds aimed at normalizing blood circulation.

-Immunostimulating therapy is being carried out.
+Immunostimulating therapy is carried out.

-The intake of vitamin complexes or monovitamins is prescribed.
+Vitamin complexes or monovitamins are prescribed.

-In some cases, herbal medicine is prescribed.
+In some cases, phytotherapy is prescribed.

-Heat microwave therapy, prostate massage can be performed only when tuberculosis is excluded.
+Thermal microwave therapy, prostate massage can be performed only when tuberculosis is excluded.
 Otherwise, the disease may worsen, which will worsen the patient's condition.

 Depending on which pathogen is identified, one or another antibiotic for prostatitis is selected.